aegiacometti/netor/docs/how_to_install.rst

 userID: adrian
 password: password (change it! with ``passwd``)

-Ansible do not require much power, is supper light, SaltStack is more less the same, except if you use Proxy Minions
+Ansible do not require much power, is supper light, Salt is more less the same, except if you use Proxy Minions

-The SaltStack proxy minion processes uses a little bit of power/memory.
+The Salt proxy minion processes uses a little bit of power/memory.

-I recommend you to read a little bit about SaltStack proxy minion, what they are and why they exist in the networking environment.
+I recommend you to read a little bit about Salt proxy minion, what they are and why they exist in the networking environment.
 And later about **salt-sproxy**, a proxy-less approach.
 Follow Mircea Ulinic, this guy is a genius.